 - When you have found a site that has agreed to accept you as an intern, download and complete your learning agreement, which spells out your responsibilities on the job and at school.

-- Give the learning agreement to Pam, who will then register you for the credits, using ENGCMP 1900 Internship in PPW.
+- Give the learning agreement to Brenda, who will then register you for the credits, using ENGCMP 1900 Internship in PPW.

 Are PPW students eligible for financial assistance?